pritiopenshift/BikeRentalAssignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-Linear Regression algorithm helped to find out statatical relation for "bike rental counts" with rest data captured.
+Linear Regression algorithm helped to find out statistical relation for "bike rental counts" with rest data captured.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->